 But unfortunately, multi-protein foods spell trouble for some four-legged friends, leading to digestive upset or triggering food allergies.
 These poor pooches require something called a single-protein dog food — a food featuring meat (and sometimes meat meals) derived from a single animal.

-We’ll discuss which dogs might need to stick to single-protein foods and identify a few of our favorite options below.
+We’ll discuss which dogs might need to stick to single-protein picks and identify a few of the best single-protein dog foods below.

 Why Do Some Dogs Need Single-Protein Food?